Fire and rescue services

 Beware of counterfeit currency, especially $US50 and $US100 notes.

-ATMs and credit card facilities are widely available.
-Check with your bank to make sure your cards will work.
+Credit cards are widely accepted.
+Contact your bank to make sure your cards will work.

 You can drive with: